ericgong2005/CS2620_Wire_Protocols/Documentation/engineering_notebook.md

 - message

 Serializer:
-- For the custom serializer, we can denote breaks with "\", and encode in-text "\" as "%1", and in-text "%" as "%0"
+- For the custom serializer, we can denote breaks with "\n", and encode in-text "\n" as "%1", and in-text "%" as "%0"
-- we first serialize fields individually, joining them with "\" then serialize again, appending "\" to the start and end so that the start and end of a single transmission is clear.
+- we first serialize fields individually, joining them with "\n" then serialize again, appending "\n" to the start and end so that the start and end of a single transmission is clear.